Everything we know so far about GTA VI from Rockstar's latest trailer: characters, setting, plot

-After a period of almost ten years, Rockstar Games has finally dropped the first-ever trailer for GTA VI, the next installment from their critically acclaimed open-world Grand Theft Auto role-playing game series.
+After a period of almost ten years, Rockstar Games has finally dropped the first-ever trailer for GTA VI (GTA 6), the next installment from their critically acclaimed open-world Grand Theft Auto role-playing game series.
 This comes after the clip was leaked onto social media ahead of schedule.

 What we know about GTA VI from its first trailer